gregorurabl/adobe_freescripts/README.md

 # adobe_freescripts
 Tools, Snippets and little helpers I created on the way while building larger stuff.
 Mostly ExtendScript Stuff for Adobe Photoshop and After Effects .
 Licensed under the “Free License – No Resale” by Gregor Urabl (https://gregorurabl.at).
 Credits are not required but very appreciated - thank you - share the open source spirit!
+I'm in no way affiliated with Adobe, just coding what I need myself for their software.

 # The Scripts in Detail

-## ExpressionBaker
+## Expression Baker
+<span style='color: purple;'>Adobe After Effects</span>
 ☑ Dockable

 A little tool to batch bake expressions fur multiple compositions at once.